salvacorts/grafana-git-sync-demo/README.md

     1. Pull the latest resources from Grafana:
         ```bash
         grafanactl resources pull
+        ✔ 6 resources pulled
         ```
         This command synchronizes your local environment with your Grafana instance, downloading all dashboards and other resources.

-    1. List all available dashboards:
+    1. List all available dashboards and folders:
         ```bash
+        $ grafanactl resources get folders
+        KIND     NAME                                       NAMESPACE
+        Folder   demodeeperfolder-xkamwnofnmtnog45gzwhbw9   default
+        Folder   demofolder-gmw2mvkigdeajzkygpy7wvlnwbyy0   default

-        grafanactl resources get dashboards
+        $ grafanactl resources get dashboards
+        KIND        NAME      NAMESPACE
+        Dashboard   adg5vbj   default
+        Dashboard   admfz74   default
+        Dashboard   adn5mxb   default

         ```
         This will display a list of all dashboards with their IDs, which you'll need for editing.

+    1. Find out the dashboard ID by looking at the file or browser URL.
-    1. Edit a specific dashboard:
+    1. Edit a specific dashboard by peeking at the id:
         ```bash
         grafanactl resource edit dashboard <ID>
+        # You will be able to edit the dashboard using your default terminal editor
         ```

         Replace `<ID>` with the actual dashboard ID from the previous step.
 This will open your default editor where you can make changes to the dashboard JSON.

-    1. Push your changes back to Grafana and GitHub:
-        ```bash
-        grafanactl resources push
-        ```
-        This command will sync your local changes with both Grafana and your GitHub repository.

 1. In GitHub:
-    1. Navigate to your repository
+    1. Navigate to your repository.
-    1. Check the commit history to see your dashboard changes
+    1. Check the commit history to see your dashboard changes.
-    1. Review the changes in the dashboard JSON file
+    1. Review the changes in the dashboard JSON file.

 1. In Grafana:
-    1. Open your dashboards section
+    1. Open your dashboards section.
-    1. Verify that your changes have been automatically synchronized
+    1. Verify that your changes have been automatically synchronized.

 ---